Complexity of frustration: a new source of non-local non-stabilizerness: Abstract

 \section{Abstract}

 We advance the characterization of complexity in quantum many-body systems by examining $W$-states embedded in a spin chain.
-Such states show an amount of non-stabilizerness or ``{\it magic}'' (measured as the Stabilizer R\'enyi Entropy --SRE--) that grows logarithmic with the number of qubits/spins.
-We focus on systems whose Hamiltonian admits a classical point with an extensive degeneracy.
-Near these points, a Clifford circuit can convert the ground state into a $W$-state, while in the rest of the phase to which the classic point belongs, it is dressed with local quantum correlations.
-Topological frustrated quantum spin-chains host phases with the desired phenomenology, and we show that their ground state's SRE is the sum of that of the $W$-states plus an extensive local contribution.
+Such states show an amount of non-stabilizerness or ``{\it magic}'', measured as the Stabilizer R\'enyi Entropy, that grows logarithmically with the number of qubits/spins.
+We focus on systems whose Hamiltonian admits a classical point with extensive degeneracy.
+Near these points, a Clifford circuit can convert the ground state into a $W$-state, while in the rest of the phase to which the classical point belongs, it is dressed with local quantum correlations.
+Topological frustrated quantum spin-chains host phases with the desired phenomenology, and we show that their ground state's Stabilizer R\'enyi Entropy is the sum of that of the $W$-states plus an extensive local contribution.
 Our work reveals that $W$-states/frustrated ground states display a non-local degree of complexity that can be harvested as a quantum resource and has no counterpart in GHZ states/non-frustrated systems.